msped/podcastphrasefinder/README.md

 - Use webhook to get new uploads from podcast youtube channels automatically.

+- Display the match in the results page so the user can see where in the podcast it is.

 ### V3

 - Go through AI to get transcript if YouTube account doesn't allow profanity captions.